Masako Furuichi

 Masako Furuichi (born 20 October 1996) is a Japanese freestyle wrestler.
 She won the gold medal in the women's 72 kg event at the 2021 World Wrestling Championships in Oslo, Norway.
 She is also a two-time medalist at the Asian Wrestling Championships.

 Career

-She won the silver medal in the women's 75 kg event at the 2017 Asian Wrestling Championships held in New Delhi, India.
+Furuichi won the silver medal in the women's 75 kg event at the 2017 Asian Wrestling Championships held in New Delhi, India.
 In 2018, she won the bronze medal in the women's 72 kg event at the Asian Wrestling Championships held in Bishkek, Kyrgyzstan.